 3. Something to come home to

-4. Something to care for
+4. A pet is something to care for in recovery

 Just the simple act of feeding your pet in the morning can give you enough strength to learn to take care of yourself, just as you take care of your companion.

 Self-care can be as small as throwing a toy around to taking a walk with your dog.
 Pets need self-care too!
 Playing with your pet can be a great way for your animal to get some energy after a long day of rest, and it can be a wonderful break for you to decompress and treat yourself to some much-needed time with your fellow recovery companion!